ColoMAX/fish_feeder/docs/diy.md

 Do so to your hearts content, all design files are available in the `design/mechanical` directory.
 Here you can modify the designs if required.
 The `3mf` files contain the 3D printed parts, the and the rest should be self evident.

-There are some software which you might want to install before continuing.
+There are some software which you might want to install before continuing:

 - [PrusaSlicer](https://www.prusa3d.com/page/prusaslicer_424/) to create the gcode for your printer.
 - qrencode by running `apt install qrencode`, for a qr code.